| |

 Drought Monitor Website, most of the state is under moderate drought

-to severe drought with patches of extreme drought spread out from East
+to Extreme drought with patches of exceptional drought spread out from

-Most of the big hay producing areas in Idaho are under extreme drought.
+Most of the big hay producing areas in Idaho are under extreme to exceptional

 Grass Hay guidelines